blagojevics/Meowgram-Social-Media-App/README.md

 **A modern, full-stack social media platform built for animal lovers**

-Meowgram is a complete social media application built with React and Firebase, featuring real-time interactions, Ance Detection\*\* - Auto-detects user's preferred theme
+Meowgram is a complete social media application built with React and Firebase.

-**Future Plans**

-- "Following feed" for posts only from followed usersed content moderation, and a mobile-first design.
-Users can share photos, connect with fellow animal enthusiasts, and engage through likes, comments, and follows.

 ## Key Highlights